Safety razor: Early designs

 A third pivotal innovation was a safety razor using a disposable double-edge blade for which King Camp Gillette submitted a patent application in 1901 and was granted in 1904.
-Gillette was awarded a contract to supply the American troops in World War I with double-edge safety razors as part of their standard field kits (delivering a total of 3.5 million razors and 32 million blades for them).
+The Gillette Safety Razor Company was awarded a contract to supply the American troops in World War I with double-edge safety razors as part of their standard field kits (delivering a total of 3.5 million razors and 32 million blades for them).
 The returning soldiers were permitted to keep that part of their equipment and therefore retained their new shaving habits.
 The subsequent consumer demand for replacement blades put the shaving industry on course toward its present form with Gillette as a dominant force.
 Prior to the introduction of the disposable blade, users of safety razors still needed to strop and hone the edges of their blades.
 These are not trivial skills (honing frequently being left to a professional) and remained a barrier to the ubiquitous adopting of the "be your own barber" ideal.